superhortiz/Algorithms-Python3-Implementations/README.md

 # Algorithms-Python3-Implementations
 This repository contains various algorithms and data structures implemented in Python.
-The structure of the repository is organized into two main categories: algorithms and data_structures.
+The structure of the repository is organized into two main categories: Algorithms and Data Structures.

 ## Algorithms

-Sorting Algorithms
+Sorting Algorithms:

 - Dijkstra 3-Way Partition: Implementation of Dijkstra's 3-way partitioning algorithm.
 - Heap Sort: Implementation of Heap Sort.